Italian Americans: Philadelphia

 Philadelphia's Italian American community is the second-largest in the United States.
 Italian Americans compose 21% of South Philadelphia's 163,000 people, and the area has numerous Italian stores and restaurants.
 Philadelphia is well known for its Italian Market in South Philadelphia.
 The Italian Market is the popular name for the South 9th Street Curb Market, an area of Philadelphia featuring many grocery shops, cafes, restaurants, bakeries, cheese shops, and butcher shops, many with an Italian influence.
-The historical heart of the market is the area of 9th Street between Christian Street and Washington Avenue, and is now generally considered to extend from Fitzwater Street at the north to Wharton Street at the south.
-The term Italian Market is also used to describe the surrounding neighborhood between South Street to the North and Wharton Street to the South running a few blocks to the east and west of 9th Street.
-It is entirely contained in the Bella Vista neighborhood.
-The "outdoor" market features bright, colorful metal awnings that cover the sidewalks where vendors of fruit, vegetables, fish, and housewares conduct business year round.
-Ground floor shops in traditional Philadelphia rowhouses line the street.
-Owners would have originally lived above their shops, and many still do.